-In Tor Bair’s interview with Laura Shin, he says we ought to pay attention at who is advancing those arguments.
+In Tor Bair’s interview with Laura Shin, he says we ought to pay attention to who is advancing those arguments.

 Governments are absurdly protective of their own privacy.
 They looove privacy.
 They just don’t love your privacy.
 Plenty of governments have an awful record of human rights violations.
 So who is the criminal here?

-Yes, it’s true that that there is no good way to stop criminals from accessing technology.
-After all they have access to the US dollar.
-But the availability of privacy preserving tools does not create more criminals.
+Yes, it’s true that there is no good way to stop criminals from accessing technology.
+After all, they have access to the US dollar.
+But the availability of privacy-preserving tools does not create more criminals.
 It does however advance security and empowerment for the end user.
 The end result is that people are safer if their privacy can be preserved.

 On Secret Network you could build an app that whitelists addresses.
 So, for example, you know that this entity is a bank.
 You can see their orders but the data is private.
 You don’t need to make everything public and people such as auditors can be provided temporary access.

 OK back to Secret.
-So it’s not Monero and it not a mixer.
+So it’s not Monero and it’s not a mixer.
 What is it?